 Acoma Pueblo Man Pleads Guilty to Federal Assault Charge

-Lucero has been in federal custody since his arrest and remains detained pending his sentencing hearing, which has yet to be scheduled.
-Under the terms of his plea agreement, Lucero will be sentenced to 24 months in federal prison followed by a term of supervised release to be determined by the court.
+ALBUQUERQUE – Anthony Phillips, 27, an enrolled member and resident of Acoma Pueblo, N.M., pleaded guilty today in federal court in Albuquerque, N.M., to an assault charge.
+Under the terms of his plea agreement, Phillips will be sentenced to 24 months in prison followed by a term of supervised release to be determined by the court.

 Phillips was arrested on March 30, 2017, on an indictment charging him with assault resulting in serious bodily injury on Jun 19, 2016, on the Acoma Indian Reservation in Cibola County, N.M.

 During today’s proceedings, Phillips pled guilty to the indictment and admitted that on June 19, 2016, on the Acoma Indian Reservation, he assaulted a Laguna Pueblo woman by wrapping his arms around her, kicking her legs out from under her, and taking her to the ground and handcuffing her.
 Phillips further admitted that the victim suffered an avulsion facture to her knee and a torn ACL as the result of the assault.
 A sentencing hearing has yet to be scheduled.